 Pak C Sham, State Key Laboratory of Brain and Cognitive Sciences, Center for Genomic Sciences, the University of Hong Kong, Hong Kong, China

-Author contributions: Liu Q and Chen MX contributed equally to this work; Liu Q, Chen MX, Li Q, Ao LJ and Sham PC designed research; Liu Q, Chen MX wrote the first draft of the article; Lin S, Zhou JS, Wallis CU designed the tables and figures; Li Q and Wallis CU revised the draft; Ao LJ and Sham PC contributed to the funding support to this research.
+Author contributions: Liu Q and Chen MX contributed equally to this work; Liu Q, Chen MX, Li Q, Ao LJ, and Sham PC designed the research; Liu Q and Chen MX wrote the first draft of the article; Lin S, Zhou JS, and Wallis CU designed the tables and figures; Li Q and Wallis CU revised the draft; Ao LJ and Sham PC contributed to the funding support to this research.

-supported by National Nature Science Foundation of China, No. 81660381.
+supported by National Nature Science Foundation of China, No. 81660381

 Conflict-of-interest statement: All authors have no conflicts of interest to report.